Forrest and Bucknell host Colgate - WTOP News

 Lewisburg, Pennsylvania; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Bucknell plays the Colgate Raiders after Jack Forrest scored 24 points in Bucknell’s 86-80 win over the Lehigh Mountain Hawks.
+BOTTOM LINE: Bucknell takes on the Colgate Raiders after Jack Forrest scored 24 points in Bucknell’s 86-80 victory over the Lehigh Mountain Hawks.

-The Bison are 2-5 on their home court.
+The Bison have gone 2-5 at home.
 Bucknell is eighth in the Patriot League scoring 64.0 points while shooting 42.5% from the field.

-The Raiders have gone 2-1 against Patriot League opponents.
-Colgate is 3-5 in games decided by at least 10 points.
+The Raiders are 2-1 in Patriot League play.
+Colgate scores 70.1 points while outscoring opponents by 3.2 points per game.

-Bucknell is shooting 42.5% from the field this season, 0.8 percentage points lower than the 43.3% Colgate allows to opponents.
-Colgate averages 70.1 points per game, 1.3 fewer than the 71.4 Bucknell allows to opponents.
+Bucknell scores 64.0 points per game, 2.9 fewer points than the 66.9 Colgate allows.
+Colgate averages 8.3 made 3-pointers per game this season, 0.2 fewer makes per game than Bucknell gives up.

-The Bison and Raiders match up Saturday for the first time in conference play this season.
+The Bison and Raiders face off Saturday for the first time in Patriot League play this season.

-TOP PERFORMERS: Josh Bascoe is averaging 10.4 points and 4.5 assists for the Bison.
-Forrest is averaging 15.7 points over the last 10 games for Bucknell.
+TOP PERFORMERS: Forrest averages 2.8 made 3-pointers per game for the Bison, scoring 15.9 points while shooting 39.1% from beyond the arc.
+Josh Bascoe is shooting 46.2% and averaging 11.6 points over the last 10 games for Bucknell.

-Ryan Moffatt averages 2.5 made 3-pointers per game for the Raiders, scoring 10.9 points while shooting 41.1% from beyond the arc.
-Braeden Smith is shooting 40.0% and averaging 13.1 points over the last 10 games for Colgate.
+Braeden Smith is scoring 13.8 points per game and averaging 5.4 rebounds for the Raiders.
+Ryan Moffatt is averaging 2.1 made 3-pointers over the last 10 games for Colgate.

 LAST 10 GAMES: Bison: 3-7, averaging 64.9 points, 29.2 rebounds, 12.1 assists, 5.8 steals and 2.9 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 70.6 points per game.